-Whistle-blowers in health sector most likely to be punished, report finds
+Whistle-blowers in the health sector are the most likely to be punished for disclosing alleged wrongdoing, according to a new report by Transparency International Ireland.

 Its data, based on helpline calls received from 2017 to 2020, shows that 40 per cent of those working in healthcare were penalised after raising their concerns, a rate far higher than an overall average of 24 per cent across all sectors.